Absence and reintegration

 5. Reintegration

-You make agreements about your You reintegratione together with your manager.
+You make agreements about your reintegration together with your manager.
 This requires a positive, active attitude and some flexibility from both sides.
 That is why we expect you to think along about options for returning to work.
-It is important that you actively work on recovery, do not carry out any activities that could hinder this and that you, together with your manager, give a practical interpretation to the advice of the company doctor/employabilitywork and health coach.
+It is important that you actively work on recovery, do not carry out any activities that could hinder this and that you, together with your manager, give a practical interpretation to the advice of the company doctor/work and health coach.
 The approach: use the possibilities that you do have.

 The primary focus is on returning to your own position.
 In the first instance, all reintegration efforts are aimed at this.
 This is a continuous process in which you and your manager continue to investigate whether this is possible.
-It is possible that you willYou may temporarily do other work (adapted own work or other suitable work) in the context of your reintegration.
+You may temporarily do other work (adapted own work or other suitable work) in the context of your reintegration.
 Even then, the goal remains to return to your own position.

-The company doctor/employabilitywork and health coach advises on the pace and method of reintegration.
-He/sheThe company doctor/work and health coach also advises on interventions that can contribute to a sustainable return to work.
+The company doctor/work and health coach advises on the pace and method of reintegration.
+The company doctor/work and health coach also advises on interventions that can contribute to a sustainable return to work.
 These recommendations are recorded in consultation hour reports.
 You will receive a copy of these reports.
 Your manager and the HR Advisor can view the reports via the UT's online absenteeism tracking system.

-If, dDuring the reintegration, it appears that you can no longer carry out your own work permanently - not even with adjustments - and is there is no other suitable work available for you within the university?
+If, during the reintegration, it appears that you can no longer carry out your own work permanently - not even with adjustments - and there is no other suitable work available for you within the university?
 Then, together with your manager and HR, you will look for opportunities outside the university.
 In this so-called '2nd track', HR calls in external expertise.
 For example, a labour expert and/or a reintegration company.

 Expert opinion

-Is your reintegration stuck and you can no't figure it out with the university?
+Is your reintegration stuck and you can not figure it out with the university?
 Then you can ask UWV to provide an independent and expert opinion about the situation.
 The university can also ask UWV to assess the reintegration efforts.
 You will find more information about the Expert Assessment on the UWV website.

 6. Leave